Facilitators Area

 • help prevent self-harm and suicide

-• raise awareness, reduce stigma, and promote wellbeing.
+• raise awareness, reduce stigma, and promote wellbeing

-Skilled Level
+Skilled level

-What packages are available at Skilled Level?
+Four facilitator packages are available at this level:

 • Supporting people in distress and crisis